cdburley/wpto_polar_vortex_2024_case/README.md

 4) There are some regions that have no mapping to BAs in EIA-930.
 For those regions I used the raw time series from the WECC 2030 ADS Gridview file.
 Those BAs are TH_Mead, TH_Malin, and TH_PV - all of which have 0 loads in the WECC 2030 ADS GridView file.

+## Paper Text
+Loads in this analysis reflect what would happen if the 2024 polar vortex event over the Pacific Northwest impacted the electric grid of 2030.
+We started from the EIA-930 dataset which contains historical hourly loads for each Balancing Authority (BA) in the conterminous United States (U.S.).
+From the full dataset we extracted the hourly loads for the 2024 weather year (1-Jan 2024 through 31-Jan 2024).
+To translate the impacts onto the 2030 system we scaled the loads up until the annual energy in each BA matched the annual energy in the 2030 Anchor Dataset (ADS) formulated by the Western Electricity Coordinating Council (WECC).
+There is a 1:1 match between most BAs in EIA-930 and those in the WECC 2030 ADS GridView file.
+Exceptions to this include PG&E, NEVP, and PACE which are broken down into subzones in the WECC 2030 ADS but report a single hourly load value in EIA-930.
+For those regions the scaling to 2030-levels was done for the BA as a whole but then we broke up the total loads into the subzones using the load fraction for each subzone using the WECC 2030 ADS to define the subzone load fractions.
+Additionally, AESO, BCHA, and CFE are outside the U.S. and thus did not report loads in EIA-930.
+Three additional BAs, TH_Mead, TH_Malin, and TH_PV, had no match in EIA-930.
+For each of these regions the original loads from the WECC 2030 ADS GridView file were replicated in the scaled data.